 - Oceans produce climate and weather patterns, regulate climate and provide food security.

 Oceana is dedicated to protecting our oceans and working around the globe to alleviate problems like overfishing, acidification, and habitat destruction.

-They work on the water to document species and their habitats, monitor illegal and irresponsible fishing, and propose new protected areas from the Arctic to the Atlantic, Mediterranean, and Patagonia.
+They work on the water to document species and their habitats, monitor illegal and irresponsible fishing, and propose newly protected and greater green actions on areas from the Arctic to the Atlantic, Mediterranean, and Patagonia.

-Oceana advocates for clean energy to combat the effects of climate change and is also working to keep the oceans free of Mercury, oil, and other pollutants that threaten marine habitats, wildlife, and humans.
+Oceana advocates for clean energy to combat the effects of climate change and is also working to keep the ocean free of mercury, oil, and other pollutants that threaten marine habitats, wildlife, and humans.